Overview of COVID-19 Therapeutics and Prophylaxis for Non-Hospitalized Patients

 • Active treatment with high-dose corticosteroids (i.e., ≥20 mg prednisone or equivalent per day when administered for ≥2 weeks), alkylating agents, antimetabolites, transplant-related immunosuppressive drugs, cancer chemotherapeutic agents classified as severely immunosuppressive, tumor-necrosis (TNF) blockers, and other biologic agents that are immunosuppressive or immunomodulatory (e.g., B-cell depleting agents).

-Locations participating in the Paxlovid USG Patient Assistance Program (PAP) are currently displayed on the new Test-to-Treat locator.
+Patients and health care providers may use the ASPR Treatments Locator to search for sites with commercial COVID-19 therapeutics inventory.
+Locations participating in the Paxlovid USG Patient Assistance Program (PAP) are also included on the locator.
 Find pharmacies, clinics, and other locations with safe and effective low cost COVID-19 medications.

 State and Federal Reporting Requirements

-• Providers are expected to provide reporting of all USG-distributed courses that they received and should report inventory, administration/dispensing, and disposal data until the provider’s USG product inventory is fully reconciled.
+• Providers are expected to report all USG courses that they received and should report inventory, administration/dispensing, and disposal data until the provider’s USG product inventory is fully reconciled.

-• Sites may voluntarily upload commercially acquired inventory data for Paxlovid, Lagevrio, and outpatient Veklury via HPOP.
-HPOP users can leverage their existing accounts to report, while non-HPOP users can report using the HPOP volunteer reporting website.
+• Sites can voluntarily upload commercially acquired inventory data for Paxlovid, Lagevrio, and outpatient Veklury via HPOP.
+HPOP users can leverage their existing accounts to note product availability, while non-HPOP users can use the HPOP volunteer reporting website

 Provider Resource Library and Other Useful Links